We look forward to showing you Velaris, but first we'd like to know a little bit about you.

 Response rates for B2B surveys are typically low, which makes optimization critical.
 On average, B2B survey response rates are at around 12.4%, meaning even small improvements in engagement can have a meaningful impact on the quality of insights you collect.

-Generic survey requests are easy to ignore.
-Personalizing invitations by using the customer’s name, referencing their recent activity, or acknowledging their relationship with your product makes the request feel more relevant.
+You could even acknowledge the specifics of their relationship with your product to make the request feel more relevant.
 This increases the likelihood that customers will take the time to respond.

 Different customers prefer different communication channels.
 Some respond better to email, while others engage more with in-app prompts or SMS.
 Using a mix of channels ensures you reach customers where they are most active, improving overall response rates.